eliumoraes/sql-review-course/README.md

 b.
 Basic Queries (SELECT, FROM, WHERE):
    1. Basic SELECT syntax
-   2. FROM and WHERE clauses for filtering data
+   2. Filtering Data with WHERE clauses
    3. Other operators and filtering techniques (BETWEEN, IN, LIKE, IS NULL)
    4. Sorting and limiting results (ORDER BY, LIMIT, OFFSET)